fpirri/gothings-raspi-install/README.md

 After that you may write your programs using javascript, python or PHP languages.
 They will each run in its own container.

 Please note the docker installation is a standard one.
-The *GoThingsSystem* configuration data is made up from a few files and you may delete them and use docker for any other purpose.
+The *GoThings System* configuration data is made up from a few files and you may delete them and use docker for any other purpose.

 <br />